cgvfxmath/cgvfxmath.github.io/_posts/2023-04-26-calib-pattern.md

   priority: 0.5
 ---

-How to generate a calibration pattern for both Chessboard and ChArUco<!--more-->
+How to generate a calibration pattern image for both Chessboard and ChArUco<!--more-->

 ```python
 import cv2